TLCFEM/suanPan-Manual/docs/Collection/Process/set.md

 # (1) string, system solver name
 ```

-For sparse storage, three solvers are available as presented above: `CUDA`, `SuperLU` and `MUMPS`.
-The solving speed of both `SuperLU` and `MUMPS` is slow compared to that of dense solvers.
+For sparse storage, four solvers are available as presented above: `PARDISO`, `CUDA`, `SuperLU` and `MUMPS`.
 Multithreaded versions do not always result in faster solving.
 Factors such as problem size, computation platform, overhead, etc. all may slow down the procedure.
+Thus users may want to experiment to determine whether it is appropriate to use sparse systems.

 The following command can be used to control if to use mixed precision refinement.
 This command has no effect if the target matrix storage scheme has no mixed precision implementation.